dojo/docs/dijit/form/Slider.rst

 Known Issues
 ~~~~~~~~~~~~
 Currently the text labels of a slider are not spoken by screen readers.
-Firefox 3 will support this type of labeling so the plan is to add support for it in the Dojo 1.2 release or beyond.
+Firefox 3 will support this type of labeling so support will be added for this in a future Dojo release.
 Developers should take care when using text labels since a screen reader user will hear only a numeric interpretation.